 Configuring Head

-Before you proceed on integrating SWAN on your page, it's advisable to refer to SWAN Assets Hosting and getSwanBaseUrl.
+Before you proceed with integrating SWAN on your page, it's advisable to refer to SWAN Assets Hosting and getSwanBaseUrl.
 SWAN exposes the utility getSwanAssetUrl which can be used to get appropriate asset URLs.

 SWAN exports utility methods to retrieve the URLs for the hosted stylesheets, as shown below.
 Using these, you can add either hashed or versioned files.